Gracewx/BrainPy-Models/README.rst

 Quick Start
 ============

-Let's see how to use ``bpmodels`` to quickly implement a network by seeing the example of E-I balanced network.
+The use of ``bpmodels`` is very convenient, let's take an example of exploring different firing types in the izhikevich model.

-First import necessary packages and set parameters.
+We start by importing the ``brainpy`` and ``bpmodels`` packages and set profile.

 ::

     import brainpy as bp
-    import brainpy.numpy as np
-    from bpmodels.neurons import get_LIF
-    from bpmodels.synapses import get_alpha
-    import matplotlib.pyplot as plt
+    import bpmodels

     # set profile
     bp.profile.set(backend='numba',